kschuler/guide/README.md

 ## Current experiments

-This section provides information on recruiting for and running Katie's current experiments.
+This section describes how to recruit and run subjects in Katie's current experiments.

 - [Recruiting subjects for current experiments](current/recruitment.md)
 - [How to run current experiments](current/how-to-run.md)